Glossary

 Exchange of health information in real time, typically provided with an audio or video technology to allow a live discussion between a patient and a healthcare provider.
 Example: Video or phone calls between a patient and healthcare provider in separate locations.

-Telehealth is when a patient and a healthcare provider are in separate locations and use a video and audio connection to interact in real time.
+Telehealth allows patients and providers in different locations to interact in real time through a video and audio connection.
 They are a good option for minor illnesses, follow-up visits, mental health and more.
 Cost varies by provider, but a telehealth appointment is typically a similar cost as an in-person office visit.
+More on virtual care.

 Virtual care